 The ultimate goal of this partnership is zero-waste via the comprehensive utilization of iron and steel slags with added potential benefits of: reducing the land for the stockpile or landfill of the iron and steel slags; reducing the carbon emission of the iron and steel industries; converting the waste into valuable feedstocks and products for several other cross-industries; and maximizing the overall sustainability of the iron and steel industry in terms of the environmental and economic impacts.

-On May 25, 2017 at the Columbia Global Center in Beijing, a media adviA Joint Venture between GreenOre CleanTech LLC and Baotou Steel Group has been established.
-The USG assistance facilitated the smooth establishment of the JV and business operation with Chinese state-owned companysory was conducted for major US and Chinese news outlets (Bloomberg, AP, Wall Street Journal, People’s Daily, etc.) to advance the EcoPartnership between Columbia Engineering and China’s Baotou Iron and Steel (Group) Co.
+On May 25, 2017, at the Columbia Global Center in Beijing, a joint venture (JV) between GreenOre CleanTech LLC and Baotou Steel Group was established.
+The U.S. Government (USG) assistance facilitated the smooth establishment of the JV and business operation with the Chinese state-owned company.
+A media event was conducted for major U.S. and Chinese news outlets (Bloomberg, Associated Press, Wall Street Journal, People’s Daily, etc.) to advance the EcoPartnership between Columbia Engineering and China’s Baotou Iron and Steel (Group) Co.
 Please visit here for the full story.

 Baotou Steel Group and GreenOre CleanTech Co., Ltd., a Columbia University spin-off startup founded in 2016, officially registered as a JV at the Chinese local Department of Commerce in January 2018, with the pilot plant funding fully available.

 The JV team formed by core members from both Baotou Steel and Columbia University designed and constructed a pilot plant with a main reactor of 10 cubic meters.
 The pilot plant was completed in January 2019.